aws-samples/aws-modernization-with-pulumi/content/40_deploying_applications_to_eks/50_deploy_our_application.md

 +++

 First, add the `StackReference` to the cluster stack, which is used to get the kubeconfig from its stack output.
-This is a reference to the project created in the [previous lab]().
+This is a reference to the project created in the [previous lab].

 ```bash
 pulumi config set clusterStackRef workshops/eks-infrastructure/dev
 ```
+Replace "workshops" from above command with your Pulumi username.

 Deploy Everything: